 A simple error in something like the size or spacing of a hole can have a big impact on the manufacturability of a part.

-Please review this article (link above) with your design team so you’re confident you’ve met all the tolerance requirements before you send your drawings to your fabricator
+Please review this article (link above) with your design team so you’re confident you’ve met all the tolerance requirements before you send your drawings to your sheet metal fabricator

 Design for manufacturability